-There’s nothing like a good tongue twister to get your mouth moving!
+There’s nothing like an expert tongue twister to challenge your language skills!
 In this article, you’ll learn how to use tongue twisters to improve your pronunciation in any language you’re learning.
-This is brought to you by our friends at Magoosh…
+This is brought to you by our friends at Magoosh.

 Tongue twisters, as you probably know, are silly poems that use very similar sounds.
-They’re especially popular with children.
-Famous American picture books, like Fox in Socks, delight kids with tongue twisters that are hard (but fun) to read out loud.
+They’re especially popular with children, who delight in the challenge of speaking them clearly.
+Many famous American picture books, like Fox in Socks, thrill kids of all ages with tongue twisters that are hard (but fun) to read out loud.

 Many other tongue twisters in the English speaking world are simply part of the culture.
 Well-known tongue twisters include sentences like, “She sells seashells down by the seashore,” and, “Peter Piper picked a peck of pickled peppers.”